helloflask/bootstrap-flask/docs/basic.rst

     {{ render_form(form) }}

-Go to :doc:`macros` page to see the detailed usage for these macros.
+Go to the :doc:`macros` page to see the detailed usage for these macros.